nextgis/docs_data/source/open_map.rst

    :align: center
    :width: 16cm

-* The project will be added to NextGIS QGIS; data is ready to go.
+* The project will be added to QGIS; data is ready to go.

 .. figure:: _static/open_map2.png
    :name: open_map2